-Finding the right home builder is both a professional and personal search.
+Finding the right post and beam home builder is both a professional and personal search.
 Research the builder’s professional qualifications and don’t overlook the need for the builder’s personality to mesh with yours.
 Your comfort and trust level will come into play as you traverse the process.
 Knowing as much as possible about your builder before hand is extremely valuable.

 Gather Home Builder Information

 Do your homework when it comes to construction companies and individual general contractors.
 Ask questions – a lot of them.
 Research post and beam home build companies to find out about their process, what they do and don’t do and be specific as possible.
 Visit homes they have built and tour them whenever possible.
 Ask the owners about their experience with the builder.

 Some questions to ask home owners: Are you happy with your home?
 Were there any issues?
 If you had any problems, were they fixed promptly and properly?
 Would you build another home with this contractor?

 People are as individual as their homes and have differing opinions on what constitutes an issue.
 It’s important to speak with as many homeowners as possible.
 An issue to one person may not be something you find concerning.